-Meanwhile, to assist the City in managing the transition out of Act 47, the Plan recommends that the City gradually restructure its tax revenue sources by steadily decreasing its earned income and local services tax rates over the Plan's three-year term, while concurrently increasing its real estate tax millage rate to provide sufficient revenue and eliminate each fiscal year's projected operating deficit.
+Meanwhile, to assist the City in managing the transition out of Act 47, the Plan had recommended that the City gradually restructure its tax revenue sources by steadily decreasing its earned income and local services tax rates over the Plan's three-year term, while concurrently increasing its real estate tax millage rate to provide sufficient revenue and eliminate each fiscal year's projected operating deficit.
 To ameliorate the impact of the recommended property tax increases, the Plan allows the City to use a portion of its General Fund balance to reduce the projected operating deficit in each fiscal year but only to the extent necessary after taking into account the benefits of other initiatives set forth in this Plan.
 The Coordinator highly recommends that the City maintain its Fund Balance at a level of at least 8% of its annual expenditures to assure there are sufficient cash reserves to cover possible critical needs during an emergency.
 Other options for Fund Balance revenue include reduction of debt and capital spending.
+The foregoing is still deemed to be a prudent approach but, the City has made clear that it is not an approach it supports.
+Accordingly, the Coordinator has included in Chapter 7, a more flexible, four-year operating budget strategy that is aimed at allowing the City time to actively pursue the various legislative initiatives that it is pursuing or may pursue while maintaining flexibility about when to implement real estate tax increases and the extent to which such tax increases may be necessary.

-To replace the extraordinary tax revenue under Act 47 solely with increased real estate tax millage, the Coordinator estimates that the City would have to raise its real estate tax millage significantly as follows: 20% in 2019, 20% in 2020, and 43% in 2021.
-The current real estate tax rates are 30.97 mills on land and 5.16 mills on improvements.
-These rates have not been increased since 2011.
-The potential for tempering the recommended real estate tax millage percentage increases exists through the City's active implementation of the numerous initiatives contained in this Exit Plan, the City's continued diligence in monitoring and controlling future expenditures, and/or the use of fund balance.
-Some property tax increases will be necessary regardless, as is the case with any municipality that spends the majority of its budget on personnel costs and funds wages, health care benefits and pension obligations, all of which increase each year.
+The potential for tempering the real estate tax millage percentage increases that may be necessary exists through the City's active implementation of the numerous initiatives contained in this Exit Plan, the City's continued diligence in monitoring and controlling future expenditures, and/or the use of fund balance.
+It is important to recall that no property tax increases have occurred in the City since 2011, and that eventually some property tax increases will be necessary, as is the case with any municipality that spends the majority of its budget on personnel costs and funds wages, health care benefits and pension obligations, all of which increase each year.